tindr-project/graph-based_network/README.md

-# Graph-based network
+# Graph-based network for subgraph classification
-An embedding and CNN classification algorithm for protein subgraph classification.
+An embedding and CNN classification algorithm for subgraph classification.

 ## Run example
 ```